1920’s fashion | Learn about the fashion in the roaring 20’s | memery

 A classic 1920s everyday look.
 Note the dropped waist, shorter hemline and the cloche hat inspired by military helmets.
 From my historical fashion show in May.
 Photo: Tami Meijburg

-The Flapper Style and the Bold Aesthetics of the 1920s
+The Bold Aesthetics of the 1920s

 Women’s fashion in the 1920s represented a break from the more formal clothing of earlier eras.
 The flapper style, also known as “La Garçonne,” was particularly popular among younger women.
 This style was characterized by shorter dresses that ended around the knee and featured a low waistline, known as a "drop waist," that cut across the hips.
 The straight silhouette moved away from emphasizing traditional feminine curves, which had previously been accentuated by corsets.
 Short hairstyles like the bob, often styled with finger waves, were in vogue, and women started wearing more noticeable makeup—a stark contrast to earlier times when makeup was expected to be subtle.